Instructions for use! This

 From Ngwall we headed out to Manang.
 We spent one night in Tashi’s cousins

 place.
-We visited his other family and it was here that we were introduced to
+We visited his other family and it was here that we were introduced

 Seabuckthorn juice, as well as all you can eat trail mix, pistachios, walnuts

 and peanuts.
-(You just don’t understand what becomes a luxury until you are away
+(You just don’t understand what becomes a luxury until you

 from everything.)
-As we left, we where handed a bag of candy bars, cookies, and
+As we left, we where handed a bag of candy bars, cookies,

 crackers.
 All of our faces instantly lit up.
 The next morning we cut for Tilicho

 Lake, the world’s highest lake at 5330 meters.
-None of us knew what we were
+None of us knew what we

 getting into when a small boy told us, “yes this path goes to Tilicho.”
-We spent

 the next eleven hours hiking on the riverbed crossing the river via rocks and